ChuanyuXue/tsnkit/doc/source/simulation.md

 - Verbose: If set to `True`, the simulator will print the simulation log to the console.
 Otherwise, the simulator will only print the simulation result.
 Default is `False`.

-The simulator will automatically infer the network settings from the configuration files, thus the network path is not required.
+The simulator will automatically infer the network settings from the configuration files, thus a separate network path is not required.

 **Output:**